Obama tries to pressure Republicans on tax cut

 The radio address was the latest in a series of public remarks Obama has been making to try to boost support for the payroll tax cut.

-On Thursday, the Senate defeated competing versions of legislation that would have extended the payroll tax cut, exposing divisions among Republicans as many declined to back a version of the bill put forth by their leadership.
+On Thursday, the Senate defeated competing versions of legislation that would have extended the payroll tax cut.
+The vote exposed divisions among Republicans as many declined to back a version of the bill put forth by their leadership.

 While many Republicans are unenthusiastic about the payroll tax cut, others worry they could suffer fallout in congressional and presidential elections in November next year if they are seen as blocking a tax reduction for middle-class Americans.